We cultivate business leaders

 “In my four years at UOP I earned both a BS in Applied Economics and BS in Finance.
 During this time, I had the privilege of serving as an executive for our Student Investment Fund.
 Managing a near $4 million dollar investment fund provided me with both the technical skills and confidence needed to start my career as a Financial Analyst at a Fortune 500 company (Clorox).”

 Pacific Finance students gain experiential learning through managing more than $3.7 million Student Investment Fund, in addition to required internships and a Finance study abroad program.
 In the Eberhardt SIF, students do research and evaluation, write reports, and make choices regarding where and how to invest the fund's money.
 This is not a virtual investment or portfolio; this is real money and real investments.
 Students also have the opportunity to volunteer for events, visit companies, and network with alumni throughout their time in the Finance major.

-The sport management major in the Eberhardt School of Business prepares students to succeed in this dynamic business environment.
+The sport management and analytics major in the Eberhardt School of Business prepares students to succeed in this dynamic business environment.
 The curriculum evolves in response to three tenets—the standards set by the Council on Sport Management Accreditation, strategies used by practitioners in the field, and the emerging research by Pacific’s faculty.

 Each week, millions of fans attend professional, college and amateur sporting events across the country.
 The Super Bowl, Olympics, and World Cup are consistently the most-watched events on television.
 North American sports revenues are estimated to top $75 billion in 2020.